eLearning

 How much you lose and how fast will vary from person to person and even vary by topic, interest level, how information is presented, and more.
 There’s no way to measure forgetting precisely.

-There’s no way to tell specifically how much is forgotten in a given time but what is given is that people do forget.
+There’s no way to tell how much is forgotten in a given time, but what is true is that people forget.

-I’d argue that our memory is even smaller now, though, because I can’t even remember a seven-digit phone number!
+I’d argue that our memory is even smaller now because I can’t even remember a seven-digit phone number!
 That very well could just be me, though.

-As soon as you learn something unless you use it right away, it begins to fade immediately.
-The small details go first and then pretty soon you have a difficult time connecting how to do a skill entirely.
+It begins to fade immediately as soon as you learn something unless you use it right away.
+The small details go first, and then you have difficulty connecting how to do a skill.

 Think about the process of requesting time off in a timekeeping application.
 There is typically a specific process you have to follow.
 You think it looks easy when watching a video on how to do it.
-But, when you go to do it do you remember all those details?
+But when you go do it, do you remember all those details?

-For me, the answer is no because I start forgetting unless I’m able to do the process myself.
-Even then it takes a bit to become embedded in our long-term memory.
-That’s one reason a high-quality realistic software simulation with a scenario is good.
+For me, the answer is no because I start forgetting unless I can do the process myself.
+Even then, it takes a bit to become embedded in our long-term memory.
+That’s one reason a high-quality, realistic software simulation with a scenario is good.
 So that people can practice.

 The memory of what was learned starts to fade because our memory is inherently limited.
-It doesn’t become part of what we know until we’re able to cement it into long-term memory.
-Plus you may have to make room for more important things like how to play the new game you just downloaded (I know I do!).
+It doesn’t become part of our knowledge until we can cement it into long-term memory.
+Plus, you may have to make room for more important things like how to play the new game you just downloaded (I know I do!).

 When training is taken closer to when that task will be used, what’s forgotten will be decreased.